Space militarization could pose a challenge to global security, argues researcher

 In May 2024, Russia launched a satellite that some observers believe is a weapon system that could allow the targeted destruction of other satellites in orbit.

-The development of space-to-space weapons platforms highlights the escalatory potential in the technological arms race that we are presently seeing in space.
+The development of -to-space weapons platforms highlights the escalatory potential in the technological arms race that we are presently seeing in space.
 This also applies to nuclear space weapons believed to be in the possession of some countries, which could rapidly knock out large swathes of our orbital infrastructure for global telecommunications.

 The dependence on orbital infrastructure has become a vulnerability

 The global threat posed by anti-satellite weapons is so enormous due to the broad range of human activities that today depend on satellites.
-Without satellites, global navigation, logistics, and communication would collapse; early warning systems for forest fires or floods would stop functioning; internet access would be limited to regions with cable connections; and international trade sanctions against North Korea and other rogue states would become harder to enforce.
+Without satellites, global navigation, logistics, and communication would collapse; early warning systems for or floods would stop functioning; internet access would be limited to regions with cable connections; and international trade sanctions against North Korea and other rogue states would become harder to enforce.

 As the world has become dependent on satellites, it has also become more vulnerable to disruption.
 The so-called Kessler Syndrome is an especially significant global risk: Space warfare could dramatically increase the amount of small debris that circles the planet.
 These small pieces can collide at very high velocities with other objects, leading to further fragmentation and potential collision cascades that could–in theory–destroy most or all of our orbital infrastructure.